URLAutoRedirector/URLAutoRedirector/README.md

 ## Introduction

-UrlAutoRedirector is a chrome extension that enables you to skip certain pages, mostly useless referral/ad pages, after you click on affiliate links.
+URL Auto Redirector is a chrome extension that enables you to skip certain pages, mostly useless referral/ad pages, after you click on affiliate links.
 By doing so, it gets you directly to your destination page.

 ## Usage